linode/apl-docs/docs/ce-configure-teams.md

 :::note ATTENTION: Are you using SOPS?
 Then do first do the following:

-- make sure you have installed the SOPS extention for VSC.
+- Make sure you have installed the SOPS extention for VSC.
-- add your `.secrets` in the `values` folder
+- Add your `.secrets` file to the `values` folder
-- source the secrets: `source .secrets`
+- Source the secrets: `source .secrets`
-- encrypt the secrets by running `otomi decrypt`
+- Decrypt the secrets by running `otomi decrypt`

 :::